davidjosearaujo/dissertation/docs/Knowledge Path.md

 2. **Key Derivation**: 5G security procedures often assume the presence of certain keys derived from the USIM, which may not be available in Wi-Fi-only devices.

 ***In TS 33.501 Annex B, they specify the use of additional EAP methods for primary authentication.
 I guess this is more alligend with what I'm searching for in terms of authentication flow.
 The obvious challenge is that the flow begins with the UE sending a SUCI, which in our use case, a Non-5G device does not have, or does it?
 Since they say the SUPI and SUCI should be encoded using the NAI format, a normal non-5G device would be able to comply with this?***
+The standard [[Security architecture and procedures for 5G system - 33.501#B.2.1.1 Security procedures|5G authentication flow]] begins with the UE sending a SUCI (Subscription Concealed Identifier), which is derived from the SUPI (Subscription Permanent Identifier).
+This presents a challenge for non-5G devices:
+1. **SUPI/SUCI Availability**: Non-5G devices, especially Wi-Fi-only devices, typically don't have a SUPI or the means to generate a SUCI as defined in 5G standards.
+2.
+# Envisioning Solutions
+## Modifications to Existing EAP Methods
+### 1. EAP-TLS Enhancement
+EAP-TLS is already defined for subscriber authentication in private networks and IoT environments.
+We can propose extensions to EAP-TLS that specifically cater to Wi-Fi-only devices, possibly incorporating:
+- Lightweight certificate formats suitable for resource-constrained IoT devices
+- Integration with device-specific identifiers that don't rely on USIM

 ### 2. Hybrid EAP Method:
 Develop a new EAP method that combines elements from existing methods (e.g., EAP-TLS, EAP-TTLS) with novel components designed for Wi-Fi-only device authentication in 5G networks.